 CIPFA's Prudential Code for Capital Finance in Local Authorities recommends that the Authority's total debt should be lower than its highest forecast CFR over the next three years.
-Table 1 shows that the Authority forecasts that borrowing will peak at around £197m (including all existing borrowing and maintaining min £10m liquid funds) and so expects to comply with this recommendation during 2021/22 and the 2 subsequent periods.
-This view takes into account current commitments, existing plans, and the proposals in the 2021/22 budget report.
+Table 1 shows that the Authority forecasts that borrowing will peak at around £190m (including all existing borrowing and maintaining min £10m liquid funds) and so expects to comply with this recommendation during 2022/23 and the 2 subsequent periods.
+This view takes into account current commitments, existing plans, and the proposals in the 2022/23 budget report.

-The Authority has an increasing CFR due to the capital programme, but minimal investments and will therefore needs to borrow in 2021/22.
-Current forecasts suggest new borrowing of £46m will be required to deliver the Council's plans.
+The Authority has an increasing CFR due to the capital programme, and will therefore need to borrow in 2022/23.
+Current forecasts suggest new borrowing of up to £60m will be required to deliver the Council's plans over the next 3 years.